christinegp/docs/howto/manage_challenges.md

 ---
 # Create and Manage Challenges

-This *How To* will explore the steps to create and manage challenges in the Stellar platform.
+This *How To* will explore the steps to Create and Manage Challenges in the Stellar platform.

-The steps involved in creating and managing challenges are:
+The steps involved in Creating and Managing Challenges are:

 1. [Create a New Challenge](#newchallenge)
 2. [Manage Challenge Responses](#response)